dan-reznik/Isodynamic-Map-GPU/README.md

 Though we initially identified this phenomenon with [Wolfram Mathematica](https://www.wolfram.com/mathematica/), computing the identity zones for a given triangle may take minutes to hours.
 Thanks to the amazing [GPU.js](gpu.rocks) library, we can calculate identity zones for a family of triangles (red) at many frames per second using the GPU directly from the browser!

 One frame of the [animation](https://dan-reznik.github.io/Isodynamic-Map-GPU/) is shown below.
 The reference triangle is bounded by the three red lines.
 Its two left vertices are stationary and a third, right one moves along a lemniscate (green).
-The identity zones are shown blue:
+The real-time computed identity zones are shown blue (the salt-and-pepper noise along its boundary is due to low precision currently available for GPU-based calculations.
+We hope to fix this soon).

 <img src="isodynamic.png" alt="alt text" width="600">

-Note: the salt-and-pepper noise along the boundary of the identity zones is due to low-precision floats in GPU-based calculations.
-We hope to fix this.

 See it [live](https://dan-reznik.github.io/Isodynamic-Map-GPU/)